7 Micro-Civic Interventions That Actually Change Your Neighborhood

 • Where do people actually cross?
 Is there a crosswalk there?

 • Which streets feel like racetracks?
-Could anything slow them down?
+Could a micro-civic intervention slow them down?

 • Where would you sit if there was somewhere to sit?